AI meeting transcription: How it works and which tools lead in 2026

 - Summaries are fully automated with no human-in-the-loop signal to anchor what matters

-Verdict: Fireflies.ai suits high-volume teams running internal calls or public webinars where bot visibility is not a concern.
+Verdict: Fireflies.ai suits high-volume teams running internal calls or public webinars where stored audio and video playback are useful.

 Fathom